iKeyDev-KsJ/Safether/README.md

 >
 > #### v1.0.5
 >> We do not recommend using hash c53ce9db04191fc2ce48364f78535a0f92c6f6ee4e6219ff29cce0c967da385b.
->> Fixed kovan network connection error.
+>> This version contains kovan network connection error.
 >
 > #### v1.0.4
 >> We do not recommend using hash da0dc421b5567d2670b38477b2d40926f9d0f52377b3a4c2c6363377a7aa75af.